holoplot/rtp-monitor/README.md

   rtp-monitor [flags]

 Flags:
 -h, --help                    help for rtp-monitor
+    --interface stringArray   Network interface to use (can be used multiple times) --no-mdns                 Disable mDNS discovery
+    --no-sap                  Disable SAP discovery
-      --interface stringArray   Network interface to use (can be used multiple times) --sdp stringArray         SDP file to parse (can be used multiple times) -v, --version                 version for rtp-monitor
+    --sdp stringArray         SDP file to parse (can be used multiple times) -v, --version                 version for rtp-monitor
     --wav string              Folder to save WAV files
 ```

 ## Terminal UI Controls